jmmontanana/Graph-Generators/Weakly-Connected-Directed-Graphs/Readme.md

 ## Motivation

-    The existing community detection algorithms have difficulties to detect the communities in graphs like the SED-graph.
+    The existing community detection algorithms have difficulties to detect the communities in graphs like the SED-graph <a name="ref1">[1]</a>.
     Thus, we consider that a benchmarking graph generator with the properties of the SED-graph is needed in order to develop a detection algorithm.

 ## Prerequisites